-This article is about the 2nd Battalion 1st Brahmans and will help you to research the Battalion and the soldiers who served with it during the First World War.
-I have written a separate article for the 1st Battalion 1st Brahmans and a series of guides to researching soldiers who served in the Indian Army during the war.
-To view these guides click on the blue links below:
+This article on the 2nd Battalion 1st Brahmans and will help you to research the Battalion and those who served with it during the First World War.
+I have written a separate article for the 1st Battalion 1st Brahmans and a series of guides to researching soldiers who served in the Indian Army during the war:

 The 2nd Battalion 1st Brahmans in the First World War

-Lineage: The 2nd Battalion 1st Brahmans was formed at Sitapur (Uttar Pradesh, India) on 26 November 1917 and disbanded in November 1920.
+Lineage: The 2nd Battalion 1st Brahmans was formed at Sitapur, India on 26 November 1917 and disbanded in November 1920.
 For a history of the Regiment’s lineage see my page on the 1st Battalion 1st Brahmans.

 Class Composition of Battalion in 1919: 1 Company of Kanaujiya Brahmans, 1 Company of Gaur Brahmans, 1 Company of Sarawariya Brahmans and 1 Company “Sanadh” Brahmans.